 Section 1 – Values

-1. The DRP is guided by the following fundamental values:
+1. The DRP is guided in all its work by the following core principles:

 Article IV – Membership